HL7/davinci-ecdx/input/pagecontent/attachments.md

   - Typically, when the attachments are CCDA documents as in this scenario, they are already digitally signed and supply provenance information.
 Therefore, FHIR signatures and external Provenance resources are not needed.
 - Provider knows the Payer's endpoint for sending attachments.
 Note that the [`$submit-attachment`] operation can be used by any HTTP endpoint, not just FHIR RESTful servers.
 - An unsolicited workflow implies that the *Provider* assigns the claim and line item identifiers upon claim generation.
-- Re-association of attachments to the claim and subsequent steps are out of scope for this guide.
+- Association of attachments to the claim and subsequent steps are out of scope for this guide.

 {% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example CCDA Document Attachments" %}